kyma-project/kyma/docs/service-brokers/helm-broker-service-classes/gcp-broker-provider/docs/plans-details.md

 |-----------|-------------|
 | `Default` | Installs the Google Cloud Platform (GCP) Service Broker in a default configuration. |

->**Note:** There can be only one instance of the GCP Service Broker Provider in every namespace.
+>**NOTE:** You can provision only one instance of the GCP Service Broker Provider in each Namespace.

 ## Provision